visioguy/VisioStyleResources/README.md

 - Upload macro-enabled Visio drawing that is used to automate the creation of the resources.
 - Upload the exported VBA code from that document's VBA project.
 - Visio fill patterns?

+## Note About Code in Directory 'src'
+The icons were generate from within Visio, using a combination of Visio SmartShapes and VBA (Visual Basic) code.
+I've uploaded the code from that document, because some of the procedures and techniques might be useful for folks needing to export Visio shapes.
+But the code realy makes 100% sense only if the Visio file is also present, since the SmartShapes in that document call the code, and the code depends on certain features of those shapes.

+Once the Visio file is sufficiently cleaned up, I will add it to the repository.